- July, 25, 2017 Video submission site is now open

 Device Art toolkits will be loaned to teams.

-A grant of 10,000 yen to help with production will be provided to teams that pass the documents screening.
+A grant to help with production will be provided to teams that pass the preliminary.

 Assistance with travel and accommodation expenses will be considered during screening of documents.